nielsen-oss/keys-management/README.md

 ```

 # When to use
-Keys Management should be used when the host application should meet some security constrains, but in the other hand
+Keys Management should be used when the host application needs to meet some security constraints, but still maintain flexibility and decoupling.
-flexibility and decoupling are your guidelines.

 ## Security constraints
-An application could have some security constrains regard using secret keys and credentials
+An application could have some security constraints in regards to using secret keys and credentials
-1. Use different key for each target object or client, so in case specific key is stolen, all others objects are kept safe.
+1. Use different key for each target object or client, so in case a specific key is stolen, all other objects are kept safe.
-2. Key can be changed or rotated anytime, so fresh keys can be maintained all the time.
+2. Key can be changed or rotated at anytime, so fresh keys can be maintained all the time.
 3. When an application is crashed or exited, the keys cannot be lost so encrypted data could be decrypted.
 4. The key content should be accessed only on demand, for example it should not even <??> in memory